 3) Little Palm Island: Barefoot Experience

-Little Palm Island could be one of the most interesting place to stay for and should be experienced.
+Little Palm Island could be one of the most interesting places to stay and should be experienced.
 To get there, you need to take a wooden yacht at Little Torch Key which would bring guests to Little Palm Island.
-Indeed, upon stepping foot on it, it feels like in the movies as the island is designed to look like a South Seas fantasy island.
+Indeed, upon stepping foot on it, it feels like in the movies the island is designed to look like a South Seas fantasy island.

 4) Cottage Colonies

-There are three colonies of cottages located right off Simonton Street in Key West’s Old Town, and these three places are definitely unique with its own designs and styles.
+There are three colonies of cottages located right off Simonton Street in Key West’s Old Town, and these three places are unique with their designs and styles.
 Located at 526 Angela Street, guests would be able to stay in a jungle-like style theme at the Gardens Hotel.

-The location is on the grounds of what was once known as the exotic tropical gardens that attracted many to the Key West in the 1950s which was owned by the late Peggy Mills.
-Meanwhile in Simonton Street, the cottages are old fashioned, equally stellar and comes with its own charming classic porch swings.
+The location is on the grounds of what was once known as the exotic tropical gardens that attracted many to Key West in the 1950s which was owned by the late Peggy Mills.
+Meanwhile, in Simonton Street, the cottages are old-fashioned, equally stellar, and come with their own charming classic porch swings.